Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

 \subsubsection{Semi-Supervised Post-Training}

-This stage follows the previous supervised training, where a teacher-student framework performs Semi-SL post-training on the individual’s complete dataset \cite{tarvainen2017mean,houtanfa} (see the \hyperref[sec:models]{Model} section for the details).
-The teacher is an exact copy of the student model at initialization, and it is updated using Eq.(\ref{eq:teacher_update_rule}) with the decay factor linearly increasing from 0.995 to 0.99998 during the first quarter of the training, and fixed afterwards.
-While Eq.(\ref{eq:supervised_ce}) is used for the labeled data, a consistency loss simultaneously distills unlabeled data by bootstrapping the model.
+This stage employs a teacher-student framework for Semi-SL post-training to potentially refine each individual's model using its labeled and unlabeled datasets~\cite{tarvainen2017mean,houtanfa}.
+The teacher and student models are initialized with the parameters after the supervised stage.
+The teacher is updated using Eq.~(\ref{eq:teacher_update_rule}), with the decay factor increasing linearly from 0.995 to 0.99998 during the first quarter of training and fixed thereafter.
+While Eq.~(\ref{eq:supervised_ce}) is used for the labeled data, a consistency loss simultaneously distills unlabeled data by bootstrapping the model.
 Denote the teacher's prediction for unlabeled input by $z' = f_{\theta'}(x)$.
-The outputs are transformed to probabilities $p' \in \mathbb{R}^{B \times T \times C}$ using Eq.(\ref{eq:temp_softmax}) with $\tau'=1$.
+The outputs are transformed to probabilities $p' \in \mathbb{R}^{B \times T \times C}$ using Eq.~(\ref{eq:temp_softmax}) with $\tau'=1$.
 These probabilities are further converted to hard pseudo-labels $y' \in \mathbb{R}^{B \times T}$ by choosing the category with the highest probability.
-An augmented view $\Tilde{x}$ is created for each input $x$ by applying gain modulation, color noise, and Bernoulli noise (see the \hyperref[sec:data]{Data} section for the details).
+An augmented view $\Tilde{x}$ is created for each input $x$ by applying gain modulation, color noise, and Bernoulli noise.
 The student should match the pseudo-labels by predicting $\Tilde{x}$.
-Denote the student’s prediction by $z = f_{\theta}(\Tilde{x})$, which are transformed to probabilities $p \in \mathbb{R}^{B \times T \times C}$ using Eq.(\ref{eq:temp_softmax}) with $\tau=1$.
+Denote the student’s prediction by $z = f_{\theta}(\Tilde{x})$, which are transformed to probabilities $p \in \mathbb{R}^{B \times T \times C}$ using Eq.~(\ref{eq:temp_softmax}) with $\tau=1$.
 The following consistency loss enables semi-supervised training,

-The central challenge in Semi-SL is to avoid the confirmation bias, where the model enforces its wrong predictions.
-To alleviate this, only output time frames with the teacher’s predicted probability above 0.95 are allowed to participate in Eq.(\ref{eq:consistency_loss}).
-The student is trained via backpropagation by combining the two loss functions in Eq.(\ref{eq:supervised_ce}) and Eq.(\ref{eq:consistency_loss}).
-The student is trained for 30 epochs using the AdamW optimizer \cite{loshchilov2018decoupled} with a weight decay of $1\mathrm{e}{-3}$, a linear learning rate warmup from $1\mathrm{e}{-7}$ to $1\mathrm{e}{-4}$ in 3 epochs, and a cosine decay for the remaining 27 epochs to the minimum learning rate of $1\mathrm{e}{-7}$.
+To avoid the confirmation bias (enforcing wrong predictions), only output time frames with the teacher’s predicted probability above 0.95 are allowed to participate in Eq.~(\ref{eq:consistency_loss}).
+The student is trained via backpropagation by combining the two loss functions in Eq.~(\ref{eq:supervised_ce}) and Eq.~(\ref{eq:consistency_loss}).
+The student is trained for 30 epochs using the AdamW optimizer~\cite{loshchilov2018decoupled}, a weight decay of $1\mathrm{e}{-3}$, a linear learning rate warmup from $1\mathrm{e}{-7}$ to $1\mathrm{e}{-4}$ in 3 epochs, and cosine decay for 27 epochs to the minimum learning rate of $1\mathrm{e}{-7}$.